uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ### Submission

 No more than three pages of text in PDF format:
- - contextual inquiry themes (less than 1 page)
+ - contextual inquiry themes (less than one page)
- - task analysis questions (less than 2 pages)
+ - task analysis questions (less than two pages)

 Submit via Catalyst here: `link to Catalyst`